gabors-data-analysis/da-coding-rstats/lecture11-functions/README.md

 # Lecture 11: Writing Functions
-*Coding course to complete Data Analysis in R*

 This lecture introduces functions, how they are structured and how to write them.
+Students will know how to write basic functions, control for input(s) and output(s) and error-handling.

+Case studies related to lecture:
-It uses `sp500` data as a homework from the case study [CH05A](https://gabors-data-analysis.com/casestudies/#ch05a-what-likelihood-of-loss-to-expect-on-a-stock-portfolio) to calculate bootstrap standard errors and calculate confidence intervals.
+  - [Chapter 05, A: What likelihood of loss to expect on a stock portfolio?](https://gabors-data-analysis.com/casestudies/#ch05a-what-likelihood-of-loss-to-expect-on-a-stock-portfolio) as a homework to calculate bootstrap standard errors and calculate confidence intervals.
+  - [Chapter 06, A: Comparing online and offline prices: testing the difference](https://gabors-data-analysis.com/casestudies/#ch06a-comparing-online-and-offline-prices-testing-the-difference) and [Chapter 06, B: Testing the likelihood of loss on a stock portfolio](https://gabors-data-analysis.com/casestudies/#ch06b-testing-the-likelihood-of-loss-on-a-stock-portfolio) as at the end of the lecture we build a function to show the distribution of t-statistics.

+In addition for writing functions, it uses data from the case study [Chapter 04, A: Management quality and firm size: describing patterns of association](https://gabors-data-analysis.com/casestudies/#ch04a-management-quality-and-firm-size-describing-patterns-of-association).

 ## Learning outcomes